Pool Winter Safety Covers – Differences between materials and webbing

 Standard or Custom

-The down side to a stock is you must have a significant amount of concrete on all sides of the pool so the cover can overhang the contours and still cover the entire pool.
+The downside to a stock swimming pool cover is you must have a significant amount of concrete on all sides of the pool so the cover can overhang the contours and still cover the entire swimming pool.
 Standard covers will not work as well on a pool with a slide or water feature as there is no way to secure it properly.
 The lack of reinforcing on a standard cover will cause the cover to deteriorate faster and develop holes where it rubs on corners or arches.

 Solid vs. Mesh.
 The material maters.

 Whether you choose a custom or standard cover the materials dramatically impacts how you will care for your pool.
 A solid cover will keep ALL water and dirt from entering through the cover over the winter.
 A nice feature for clean sparkly water in the spring.
 The downside is you must place a cover pump on the surface of the cover to remove water as it develops during winter.
 If the pump freezes or stops working for any other number of reasons the water can build on the cover and damage or even destroy it.
 The pumps typically last 2-4 years and cost around $300.
 A fiber mesh cover will let water pass into the swimming pool and does not require a pump.
 The mesh for the most part keeps the dirt and debris out but typically there is at least one cleaning needed when you open your pool.
 IMPORTANT- As long as you properly closed the pool (added shock and pH stabilizers) the water will be clear and clean.
 If not it is possible you may find your water isn't as clear as should be.
 Not the end of the world, it just means you'll need a few extra days to treat the water before it's ready to sweep and swim.